Particular/docs.particular.net/servicematrix/servicematrix-persistence.md

 # Installing RavenDB 2.5

-An NServiceBus V5 ServiceMatrix project requires RavenDB V2.5.
+If you are using RavenDB peristence and NServiceBus V5 you will need RavenDB **V2.5**.
 Download the installer from [ravendb.net](http://ravendb.net/download) and select "Development" for the target environment.

-NOTE: If you already have RavenDB 2.0 installed, you can uninstall the service by finding the Raven.Server.exe executable on your machine and running it from the command line with /uninstall.
+NOTE: Versions V4 and earlier of NServiceBus used an older version of RavenDB.
+If you already have RavenDB 2.0 installed, you can uninstall the service by finding the Raven.Server.exe executable on your machine and running it from the command line with /uninstall.

-For more information on installing RavenDB for use with NService bus, refer to [this document](/nservicebus/using-ravendb-in-nservicebus-installing.md).
+For more information on installing RavenDB for use with NService bus and the different version-specific requirements, refer to [this document](/nservicebus/using-ravendb-in-nservicebus-installing.md).

 Return to the ServiceMatrix [table of contents](./).